Management Tools & Enforcement in Commercial Fisheries

 Marine Protected Areas

 The most well-known kind of spatial tool is a marine protected area (MPA).
-An MPA functions like a terrestrial protected area: it is a piece of Earth governed by special rules meant to restrict some kind of use in that area.
+An MPA functions like a terrestrial protected area: it is a piece of Earth governed by special rules meant to restrict use in that area.
 Usage restrictions can range from minimal, like “do not catch a particular species of fish in this area,” to maximal: do not even enter this area.
 MPAs also range in size from less than 1 km2 to the largest in the world at nearly 2 million km2.

 With so many uses for the ocean (recreation, fishing, farming, drilling, etc.), MPAs play a large role in marine spatial planning—essentially designating what and where activities get to happen and how conservation and preservation fit in.
 MPAs that have preservation as their goal and restrict any kind of fishing are called no-take MPAs or marine reserves.